 - Provide edge protection along all boardwalks, bridges and lookouts.

-This photo along the Voyageur Cycling Route (North Bay) is wide and clear, with edge protection and minimal cracks between wooden planks.
+The Voyageur Cycling Route, North Bay, Ontario is wide and clear, with edge protection and minimal cracks between wooden planks.